-- The Pearl Parkway District is industrial

-- and functions as an extension of the East

-- Pearl industrial area.
-Large warehouse

-- buildings are located south of Pearl

-- Parkway, and one- to two-story office and

-- light industrial buildings are located

-- north of Pearl Parkway.
-Parking is on sur-

-- I face lots.
-Two- to three-story office and

-- I industrial uses are expected in the
+The Pearl Parkway District is industrial and functions as an extension of the East buildings are located south of Pearl light industrial buildings are located I north of Pearl Parkway.
+Parking is on sur-I face lots.
+Two- to three-story office and I industrial uses are expected in the has several large warehouse buildings.

-future.
-This district may be a feasi-ble location for a green technologypark.
+I future.
+This district may be a feasible location for a green technology park.